Rose-STL-Lab/Adapting-While-Learning/README.md

 pip install -r requirements.txt
 ```

 The emulators used in climate and epidemiology scenarios are respectively adapted from [MFRNP](https://github.com/Rose-STL-Lab/MFRNP) and [INP](https://github.com/Rose-STL-Lab/Interactive-Neural-Process).
 You can download the pre-trained surrogate neural nets from [this link](https://drive.google.com/drive/folders/1Q-KwQnrxME3txfut0sGgbiRhJy9PCWPp?usp=share_link), and put the tools for climate and epidemiology respectively under `src/Climate` and `src/Epidemiology`.
+Note that the device of the climate emulator is configured in `src/Climate/tools/Climate_online/model/tas_reanalysis.yaml`.

 The tool-calling in this work is achieved through Llama-3.1-8B-Instruct's [chat template](https://huggingface.co/docs/transformers/main/chat_templating).
+It means that, if you are using a model whose chat template doesn't support tool usage, then currect pipeline might can't be applied directly.

 ## Data Preparation and Training